 The above practices for sharing desk spaces are intended to help you get into the mindset of organizing your workplace as you embark on the hybrid work journey.

 As you get started, you may also want to get some expert help with managing your desks, booking rooms, and managing your hybrid workplace.
 OfficeRnD Hybrid can help you address the challenges of hybrid work by helping employees embrace the new way of working while relieving you of many tedious administrative tasks.

-You can book a live demo straight away to learn how OfficeRnD Hybrid can help you enable hybrid work and elevate workplace collaboration.
+Start for free with OfficeRnD Hybrid to learn how we can help you enable hybrid work and elevate workplace collaboration.

 Policies around desk sharing allow employees to choose their desks on a weekly or daily basis rather than having assigned, permanent desks.
 Sharing a desk is a great way to make use of office space and cater to employees with flexible schedules.

 You should always let your team know when you’re planning to make a change.
 Additionally, you need to come up with a plan to help things run as smoothly as possible.
 Other things to consider include implementing a bring-your-own-device policy, creating a place to store shared documents, and offering adjustable equipment.

 Reduced costs, smaller offices (which is beneficial if you move your office), and the ability to attract talent are all advantages of desk sharing.
 Cost reduction may be the most intriguing feature for business owners looking for ways to save money.

 The etiquette for someone else’s desk includes respecting the other person’s belongings, not assuming you can use their things without permission, not leaving trash or clutter, and not taking or moving anything without permission.

 Some issues with desk sharing include the potential loss of privacy and personal space for employees, the perception of a less personalized workplace, and the potential for a negative impact on company culture and sense of belonging.